-Valent has discontinued the use of Belay on cranberry from its label.
-Belay was still available for use in 2017 but will no longer be available for 2018 and the foreseeable future as the company will not be pursuing reregistration on cranberry once the label expires in 2018.
-Do not purchase or use Belay on cranberry in 2018 and thereafter.
+Valent has discontinued the use of Belay on cranberry.
+Belay is no longer available for use as the company will not be pursuing reregistration on cranberry.
+Do not purchase or use Belay on cranberry in 2019 and thereafter.

 A new insecticide has been added to our cranberry tool box called Movento from Bayer.
 The active ingredient of Movento is spirotetramat.
-Movento has a supplemental label for use on the bushberry (low-growing berry) subgroup including cranberry, and is now included in Table 5.
+Movento has a supplemental label for use on the bushberry (low-growing berry) subgroup including cranberry, and is now included in table 5.
 The supplemental label lists tipworm as a target insect in cranberry, and pesticide trials in Wisconsin suggest that it is efficacious at controlling tipworm.
-Caution: Check with your handler before using Movento, as the official preharvest interval on the supplemental label is seven days, but handlers in Canada imposed a lengthier preharvest interval of 50 days in 2017.
+Caution: Check with your handler before using Movento, as the official preharvest interval on the supplemental label is seven days, but some handlers imposed a lengthier preharvest interval of 40 days in 2018.